theobald-software/theobald-software.github.io/content/_en/board-connector/sap-queries.md

 {: .box-tip }
 **Tip:** To get information on the basics of BOARD Connector, refer to [Getting started with table](./getting-started-table). <br>

+{: .box-note}
+**Note:** The term query does not refer to a BW query but to a "normal" query that you create in transactions SQ02 and SQ01. <br>
+If you want to use a BW query as the data basis, see the section [BW InfoCubes and BEx Queries](./bw-infocubes-and-bex-queries).

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}